-Kombucha is a tangy and sweet fermented tea that has a laundry list of health benefits.
-It has gained popularity over the last few years because it is reported to support the immune system, boost energy, increase liver function and aide digestion.
-It also has been shown to help balance blood sugar spikes, reduce toxins and protect against free radicals.
-Keep reading to learn how to make kombucha at home!
+Kombucha is a tangy and sweet fermented tea that has a laundry list of benefits.
+Keep reading to learn how to make kombucha starter tea at home!

-- Make kombucha at home, no fancy equipment needed!
+- Make kombucha starter tea at home, no fancy equipment needed!

 - Maintain your kombucha SCOBY for continuous brewing